flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 If my framework is useful at all it's because the creators of those tools have done all the heavy lifting.
-My framework introduces more resources and abstractions that specific to creating single-page apps.
+My framework introduces more resources and abstractions specific to creating single-page apps.
 For example, it creates an abstraction for wrapping AJAX requests so that you can easily display activity indicators when a request is active.
-It creates a form abstraction that handles all the plumbing of handling input changes and dispatching form submission, as well the entire form lifecycle of _fresh_, _dirty_, _submitted_, _invalid_, _succeeded_, etc.
+It creates a form abstraction that handles all the plumbing of handling input changes and dispatching form submission, as well the entire form lifecycle of _fresh_, _dirty_, _submitted_, _invalid_, _succeeded_, etc. It imposes some convetions for organizing data.